FAQ

 Can I take part in SPARK if I am or my child is adopted?

-For more, see: “Who can take part in SPARK?” and “If my child has autism, who else in the family can take part in SPARK?
+Yes.
+For more information, see “Who can take part in SPARK?” and “If my child has autism, who else in the family can take part in SPARK?

 Can I enroll in SPARK if I have participated in research or shared my DNA sample in other studies?

-Can I or my child take part in SPARK if earlier genetic testing for autism found nothing?
+Can my child or I take part in SPARK if earlier genetic testing for autism found nothing?

 Yes.
 New genes and genetic changes related to autism are found on a regular basis, and one of SPARK’s goals is to discover more of these.